Vondri/Web-Penetration-Testing-Algorithm/README.md

 - [ ] Checking what's webiste engine is running on
 - [ ] XSS,CSRF,SQLi etc.
 - [ ] Priviledge Escalation
+- [ ] if /opt/ is empty and sudo -l not work check for doas